 - A pinch of red pepper flakes, optional

 - 1 large tomato, cut into thin slices (set slices between paper toweling to remove excess juices)

 - 1 pound shredded cheese, I used a combination of sharp cheddar and Monterey Jack

-- Beat together, eggs, milk, flour and seasonings.
+- Beat together, eggs, milk, flour, and seasonings.

 - For the third round, layer the last of the chilies, then the tomato slices followed by the last of the cheese.

-- Bake for 40-45 minutes, Let sit 20 minutes before serving.
+- Let sit 20 minutes before serving.